ReemRamzy/CineVerse/README.md

-Apologies for the oversight.
-Let's structure the README file more traditionally for GitHub.
-Here's a revised version:

----

 # CineVerse

 CineVerse is a movie exploration platform powered by The Movie Database (TMDb) API.
 It allows users to discover movies based on their favorite artists, explore movie details, and more.